-Settings tab Description Freq & Span (see page 103) Sets frequency and span parameters for the DPX display.
-This tab appears only for the Spectrum display.
-Params (see page 69) Sets sweep time and scroll settings.
+Settings tab Description Freq & Span (see page 110) Sets frequency and span parameters for the DPX display.
+This tab appears for the Spectrum and DPXogram displays.
+Params (see page 72) Sets sweep time and scroll settings.
 This tab appears only for the DPX Zero Span, DPX Frequency and DPX Phase displays.
-Freq & BW (see page 70) The Freq & BW tab specifies frequency and bandwidth parameters for the DPX Zero Span, DPX Frequency, and DPX Phase views.
-BW (see page 108) Sets Resolution Bandwidth.
-Traces (Bitmap) Tab (see page 70) Allows you to configure the Bitmap Trace.
-Traces (see page 72) Allows you to select the number and types of traces to display and their functions.
-Traces (Math) Tab (see page 108 ) Allows you to configure the Math Trace.
-Scale (see page 76) Sets the vertical and horizontal scale parameters.
-Prefs (see page 111) Specifies whether certain display elements are visible.
-Density (see page 77) Specifies location and size for the DPX Density measurement box.
-(Spectrum display only; requires Option 200) Audio Demod (see page 78) Enables and sets parameters for audio demodulation function.
+Freq & BW (see page 73) The Freq & BW tab specifies frequency and bandwidth parameters for the DPX Zero Span, DPX Frequency, and DPX Phase views.
+BW (see page 115) Sets Resolution Bandwidth.
+Traces (Bitmap) Tab (see page 73) Allows you to configure the Bitmap Trace.
+Traces Tab (see page 76) Allows you to select the number and types of traces to display and their functions.
+Traces (Math) Tab (see page 115) Allows you to configure the Math Trace.
+Horiz & Vert Scale Tab (see page 79) Sets the vertical and horizontal scale parameters for all the DPX views.
+Bitmap Scale Tab (see page 80) Sets the DPX Bitmap display parameters.
+Amplitude Scale Tab (see page 81) The Amplitude Scale tab allows you to change the vertical scale and offset, enable the 3-D Waterfall display, and set the color scheme used for the DPXogram trace.
+Time Freq Scale Tab (see page 82) The Time and Freq Scale tab allows you to change the vertical and horizontal scale settings, number of points in the trace, and Time resolution.
+Prefs (see page 118) Specifies whether certain display elements are visible.
+Density (see page 83) Specifies location and size for the DPX Density measurement box.
+(Spectrum display only; requires Option 200) Audio Demod (see page 84) Enables and sets parameters for audio demodulation function.